finanalyst/collection/README.md

 ```
 collect(:dump-at<source render>);
 ```
-Alternatively, the processing can be **stopped** and intermediate data inspected, EITHER after the stage has run, but before the plugins for the next stage have been triggered, eg.,
+Alternatively, the processing can be **stopped** and intermediate data inspected, EITHER after the stage has run, but before the plugin callables for the next stage have been triggered, eg.,

 ```
 my $rv = collect(:after<setup>);
 ```
-OR after the previous stage has run and after the plugins for the milestone have been triggered, eg.,
+OR after the previous stage has run and after the plugin callables for the milestone have been triggered, eg.,

 ```
 my $rv = collect(:before<render>);
 ```
-The return value `$rv` is an array of the objects provided to plugins at that milestone, and an array of the plugins triggered (note the plugins used will be a difference between the `:before` and `:after` stop points).
-The plugins-used array is not provided to all plugins, except at the Report milestone.
+The return value `$rv` is an array of the objects provided to plugin callables at that milestone, and an array of the plugin callables triggered (note the plugin callables used will be a difference between the `:before` and `:after` stop points).
+The plugins-used array is not provided to all plugin callables, except at the Report milestone.

 The return value `$rv` at `:after` will contain the object provided by the milestone after the named milestone.
 For example, milestone milestone 'Setup' is followed by milestone 'Render'.
 The return object for `:after<setup>` will be the return object for milestone 'Render'.
 See Milestones for more information.

-The object returned by `:before<render>` may be affected by the plugins that are triggered before the named stage.
+The object returned by `:before<render>` may be affected by the plugin callables that are triggered before the named stage.

 The `:before`, `:after` and `:dump-at` option values are the (case-insensitive) name(s) of the inspection point for the milestone. `:before` and `:after` only take one name, but `:dump-at` may take one or all of them in a space-delimited unordered list.